-Gyaru Sales on Facebook
+Gyaru Sales and other pages on Facebook

-This is my favourite place to buy from, and in fact 90% of my gyaru wardrobe comes from here.
+This is my favourite place to buy from, and in fact 90% of my gyaru wardrobe and magazines come from here.
 You don’t have to worry about things like shopping services and can buy directly from the individual, and people are usually honest about the condition the items they’re selling are in.
 This is where I buy most of my MA*RS items.
 I won’t link it as it’s a private group, but you can search for it when you log in on FB.

-Although I’ve not personally bought from this website, I’ve heard a lot of good things about it and it’s incredibly easy to buy Liz Lisa items from.
+This is the place if you want to buy new Liz Lisa (although, sadly, the new Liz Lisa isn’t gyaru anymore) but it’s incredibly easy to buy Liz Lisa items from.
 They ship internationally so no need to worry about getting a shopping service!

 Another place that sells secondhand Liz Lisa as well as other himekaji brands, often in immaculate condition.
 I bought a Liz Lisa jumpsuit from here and it arrived really quickly and in perfect condition.